t-ewing/portfolio/index.md

 ## Buffaflo - Audio and Multimedia Dataflow Framework for ARM Cortex-M4 Microcontrollers
 **Languages:** _C, Python, GDScript_

-**Skills:** _Embedded Audio Programming, Embedded C, Driver Development, Concurrent Systems, Multirate Systems, DSP, Software and Hardware Debugging_
+**Skills:** _Embedded Audio Programming, Embedded C, Driver Development, Concurrent Systems, Multi-rate Systems, DSP, Software and Hardware Debugging_

-**Description:** Buffaflo (a portmentau of 'Buffer' and 'Flow') is a framework designed for constructing modular and runtime-reconfigurable musical instruments and sonification devices for embedded devices.
+**Description:** Buffaflo (a portmenteau of 'Buffer' and 'Flow') is a framework designed for constructing modular and runtime-reconfigurable musical instruments and sonification devices for embedded devices.
 This framework is in active development, and began implementation as part of my MEng Individual Project to be used for teaching embedded audio programming to 2<sup>nd</sup> Year students.

 The framework allows for audio generating and processing 'modules' to be connected flexibly in a range of setups and reconfigured at runtime.
 A library of modules capable of waveform synthesis, envelope generation, sampling, and interfacing with external peripherals are provided, whilst also providing simple and intuitive functionality for users to develop their own modules.